 With so many choices available, designing a brochure has never been easier and more difficult.
 Sometimes, more choices make it harder to figure out what is truly necessary and effective, and what will detract from the brochure.
 That’s why we created this ultimate guide–to help you make the best choices for your brochure.

-Just like a good book, a good brochure also tells a story.
+Just like a good book, a good brochure is creative and tells a story.
 It guides the reader through the attention-grabbing introduction, into the central problem, and finally to the solution.

 Don’t let the word “problem” alarm you.
 Every service is an answer to a problem.
 For a restaurant, pizza is the answer to the problem of hunger.
 For a jeweler, a tennis bracelet is the answer to the problem of what to buy a wife on her birthday.